Forester93/thy-will/README.md

-# MyWill
+# ThyWill

 ## Pitch

 Don't we grow up feeling like we'll live forever?
 Two years ago, Australia with ridden with seemingly endless bushfires.
 Fires, that took fathers from their sons and mothers from their daughters.
-Further, we have road accidents is one of the main reaper of young parent's lives in Australia.
+Further, road accidents is one of the biggest reapers of young parent's lives in Australia.
 Many of these parents did not leave behind a will to make sure what they've worked for their lives gets passed on to their family and loved ones.
 With MyWill, we'll help you draft a will in less than 5 minutes.
 Don't wait... till it's too late.

 ## Contents